vladlents/commodity-classifier/README.md

 ## Summary
 # Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!
 The project is about building a classifier to evaluate the correctness of the HS codes declared during the import into the state.
-The classifier uses the declared HS code and commodity description for correctness evaluation.
-Using the publicly available Universal Sentence Encoder and pre-trained Google sentence to vector model, the classifier can calculate the HS code based on the commodity description and then compare it with the declared HS.
+The classifier uses the declared HS code and commodity description for evaluation of HS correctness.
+To translate commodity description (free-text sentence) to a vector, the classifier will use a pre-trained words embedding model provided by Google - GoogleNews-vectors-negative300.bin.
+With this word to vector (Word2Vector) model, the classifier can calculate the HS code based on the commodity description and then compare it with the declared HS.

 ## Background